How to Move to Europe From the U.S. – A Relocation Guide

 • Taxation: While European tax rates can be higher than those in the US, they often come with benefits like free healthcare, education, and other social services.

 • Safety: Most European countries report lower crime rates than the US, owing to strict gun regulations enforced by the European Union and robust social safety nets that address the root causes of crime.
+Leaving the gun violence in the USA has been one of the most incredible parts of moving to Europe.

 Factors To Consider Before Moving to Europe